prashanth234/FYP/backend/Work.md

 python manage.py startapp playground

+# pipenv install is used for installing packages into the pipenv virtual environment and updating your Pipfile and Pipfile.lock.

 # ############### ADD DEBUG TOOLBAR ##################

 # Toolbar appears for only html pages
 https://django-debug-toolbar.readthedocs.io/en/latest/installation.html

+# Install the django toolbar (Adds temporarily to pip packages if you again do pipenv sync this package will not be installed again)
+python -m pip install django-debug-toolbar

+# TO add to pipfile and lock it.
+pipenv install django-debug-toolbar

 # Change the db config in settings.py
 # Install the mysqlclient